xiota/geany-preview/docs/CQA.md

 > Why does the plugin sometimes say "Unable to process type" or display files with strange formatting?

 To improve performance, updates are disabled when the preview is not visible or the document is not actively being edited.
 This sometimes results in glitches that go away when editing is resumed.
 Recent changes have been made to the plugin to reduce how often this happens.

+> Why don't HTML documents don't look the same in Preview as in the Chromium (and Firefox)?

+Although the rendering engine used by the webview is related to the one in Chromium, it uses a default stylesheet that is different from the one used by Chromium.
+You can add rules to your stylesheet or use a "stylesheet reset".

+> Why doesn't _____ context menu item work when _____?

+The context menu is currently created by the webview.
+Making it work as expected will take quite a bit of time and effort.